Zac Efron: 2009–present: Dramatic roles and mainstream projects

-Efron's only release in 2015 was the moderately successful We Are Your Friends (2015), in which he played a struggling DJ.
-In January 2016, he starred with Robert De Niro in the adult comedy Dirty Grandpa, about a straitlaced young man who begrudgingly indulges his grandfather's unhinged personality by taking him on a vacation to Florida.
-The film received mostly negative reviews from critics for its crude humor, but became a commercial success upon its release.
+Efron's only release in 2015 was the moderately successful We Are Your Friends, in which he played a struggling DJ.
+In January 2016, he starred in the adult comedy Dirty Grandpa as a straitlaced young man who begrudgingly indulges his grandfather's unhinged personality by taking him on a vacation to Florida.
+The film received mostly negative reviews from critics for its crude humor but became a commercial success upon its release.
 He subsequently starred in the comedy sequel Neighbors 2: Sorority Rising, which became a commercial and critical success upon its release in May 2016.
-The film followed the same couple who team up with their former rival (Efron) to take down a hard-partying sorority led by a freshman (Chloë Grace Moretz).
+The film followed the same couple who team up with their former rival (Efron) to take down a hard-partying sorority led by a freshman.
 His third 2016 comedy, released in July, was Mike and Dave Need Wedding Dates.

-In 2017, Efron starred alongside Dwayne Johnson in Baywatch, an action comedy film version of the television series of the same name, released in May.
-Also in 2017, Efron had a supporting role in two biographical films released in December, The Disaster Artist, a comedy-drama directed by and starring James Franco, and, as Phillip, in the musical The Greatest Showman.
-Both were nominated for the Golden Globe Award for Best Motion Picture – Musical or Comedy.
+In 2017, Efron starred in Baywatch, an action comedy film version of the television series of the same name, released in May.
+Also in 2017, Efron had a supporting role in two biographical films released in December: The Disaster Artist, a comedy-drama directed by and starring James Franco, and as Phillip in the musical The Greatest Showman.
+Both films were nominated for the Golden Globe Award for Best Motion Picture – Musical or Comedy.
 In 2019, Efron played a drug-addled libertine in the Harmony Korine film The Beach Bum.
-He also starred as serial killer Ted Bundy in Extremely Wicked, Shockingly Evil and Vile, alongside Lily Collins as Bundy's girlfriend.
+He also starred as serial killer Ted Bundy in Extremely Wicked, Shockingly Evil and Vile.
 The film premiered at Sundance in early 2019 and was released by Netflix on May 3.

 In 2020, Efron voiced Fred Jones in Warner Bros.'
 Scooby-Doo animated film, Scoob!
 In 2021, he won a Daytime Emmy Award for Outstanding Daytime Program Host for the Netflix web documentary series Down to Earth with Zac Efron.

-In 2022, he starred in the survival thriller Gold, directed by Anthony Hayes, and headlined the horror film Firestarter, a remake of the 1984 film based upon the novel of the same name by Stephen King, directed by Keith Thomas.
+In 2022, he starred in the survival thriller Gold, directed by Anthony Hayes and headlined the horror film Firestarter, a remake of the 1984 film based upon the novel of the same name by Stephen King, directed by Keith Thomas.
 Also that year, he starred in Peter Farrelly's Vietnam War–set comedy The Greatest Beer Run Ever, which received mixed reviews.

-He is set to appear in Sean Durkin's The Iron Claw, about the Von Erich family of wrestlers.
+In 2023, he starred as Kevin Von Erich in Sean Durkin's The Iron Claw, about the Von Erich family of wrestlers.